I decided to build a hot box to speed up the drying time between processes during leatherwork.

 Single gange cut-in box installed which will house the timer.
 Colored tape was used to mark the hots, neutrals, and grounds.

-Here, 10-24 tee nuts are epoxied onto the back of the cabinet.
+Here, 10-24 tee nuts are epoxied, then screwed onto the back of the cabinet.

 Came up with an idea for my pegs using 10-24 all thread cut to 6" lengths, covered them in heat shrink tubing, then installed brake bleeder caps on the ends.
 NOTE: I had tried to epoxy wood dowels sections to the heads of flat head screws, but the glue failed.